2022-cs4301/compiler/README.md

 # compiler
-Compiler project for Algorithmic Languages and COmpilers — Fall 2022
+Compiler project for Algorithmic Languages and Compilers — Fall 2022